 High levels of stress cause this as the most inconvenient times (as you may well know!)

-go to link Medication is there to help these symptoms.
+enter Medication is there to help these symptoms.

 For example, anxiety makes your heart beat faster.
 It makes you short of breath.
 It makes you shaky and on edge.
 Unfortunately for us sufferers – we cannot control this.
 Medication helps to ease this for you.

-click here So what types of medication are out there?
+see So what types of medication are out there?